masoudgoli/OpenPTV/README.md

 OpenPTV
 =======

-The sketches are based on the work of OpenPTV.org for a Segway clone.
+The sketches are based on the work of OpenPTV.org Segway clone.

 The self balancer described here has a few significant changes to the OpenPTV:
 1. a throttle grip allows to control the speed just like a motor cycle